dengyijia/envoy-wasm/README.md

 ```
 {
-	“query_param”:
-{
+  “query_param”: {
     # detect sqli on all parameters but “foo”
     “Content-Type”: “application/x-www-form-urlencoded”,
-		“exclude”: “foo”,
+    “exclude”: [“foo”]
    },
-“header”:
-	{
+   “header”: {
      # detect sqli on “bar”, “Referrer”, and “User-Agent”
-		“include”: “bar”,
+     “include”: [“bar”]
-	},
+   }
 }
 ```
 There are three parts that can be configured for now: query parameters(`query_param`), cookies(`cookie`, not shown above), and headers(`header`).
 Configuration for all three parts are optional.
 If nothing is passed in a field, a default configuration based on ModSecurity rule 942100 will apply.